yaricom/goNEAT_NS/README.md

 Other important point to note is about possible learned behaviour encoded by hidden neuron #297 - it's affected by input range finder sensors detecting distance to obstacles at *RIGHT* and *FRONT* direction.
-Looking at maze configuration we may assume that this neuron learned to avoid left chamber trap with extremely strong local optimum for fitness based on distance to the maze exit.
+Looking at maze configuration we may assume that this neuron learned to avoid left chamber trap with extremely strong local optimum of fitness based on the distance to the maze exit.

 ![alt text][mazens_hard_winner_records]